Connect with us

 Environmental Quality/local water and sewerage: $450 million to match city and county ARPA money for water and sewerage infrastructure projects.

 Employment Security: $60 million.
-This includes $40 million for nurse at colleges and universities $20 million for health sciences infrastructure.
+This includes $40 million for nurse training at colleges and universities $20 million for health sciences infrastructure.

 Emergency Management: $3.2 million to defray COVID-19 expenses.